-4.4.1 The present Regulations shall be applied to cargo ships contracted for construction on or after 1 January, 2014.

-4.4.1.1 Liferafts required by 4.1.1.4 shall be regarded as "remotely located liferafts" with regard to 2.2.2.1.4.

-4.4.1.2 The area where these remotely located survival liferafts are stowed shall be provided with:

-.1 a minimum number of 2 lifejackets and 2 immersion suits;

-.2 adequate means of illumination complying with 2.7.7, either fixed or portable, which shall be capable of illuminating the liferaft stowage position as well as the area of water into which the liferaft shall be launched.
-Portable lights, when used, shall have brackets to permit their positioning on both sides of the ship;

-.3 self-contained battery-powered lamps (i.e. luminaires) may be accepted as means of illumination for complying with 2.7.7.
+- 4.4.1 The present requirements shall be applied to cargo ships contracted for construction on or after 1 January 2014. - 4.4.1.1 Liferafts required by 4.1.1.4 shall be regarded as "remotely located liferafts" with regard to 2.2.2.1.4 - 4.4.1.2 The area where these remotely located survival liferafts are stowed shall be provid-ed with: - .1 a minimum number of 2 lifejackets and 2 immersion suits; - .2 adequate means of illumination complying with 2.7.7, either fixed or portable, which shall be capable of illuminating the liferaft stowage position as well as the area of water into which the liferaft shall be launched.
+Portable lights, when used, shall have brackets to permit their positioning on both sides of the ship; - .3 self-contained battery-powered lamps (i.e. luminaires) may be accepted as means of illumination for complying with 2.7.7.
 Such lamps shall be capable of being recharged from the ship's main and emergency source of electrical power, and shall be stowed under charge.
 When disconnected from the ship's power, the lamp shall give a minimum duration of 3 h of undiminished performance.
 The lamps shall comply with the requirements of 6.1.2.
 The lamps (i.e. luminaires) shall meet the requirements of IP 55 (refer to Appendix 9 to Section 10, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships).
 The batteries for the subject lamps shall comply with the requirements of 13.1.5 - 13.1.7, Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships irrespective of whether the expiry date is marked by the manufacturer or not;

-.4 an embarkation ladder or other means of embarkation enabling descent to the water in a controlled manner as per 2.3.7.
-A knotted rope shall not be acceptable for this purpose.

-4.4.1.3 With regard to the distance between the embarkation station and stowage location of the remotely located liferafts (refer to 4.4.1.1), the embarkation station shall be so arranged that the requirements of 2.4.1.3 can be satisfied.

-4.4.1.4 Exceptionally, the embarkation station and stowage position of the liferaft (remotely located liferafts) may be located on different decks provided the liferaft can be launched from the stowage deck using the attached painter to relocate it to the embarkation ladder positioned on the other deck (traversing a stairway between different decks with the liferaft carried by crew members is not acceptable).

-4.4.1.5 Notwithstanding 4.4.1.2, where the exceptional cases mentioned in 4.4.1.4 exist, the following provisions shall be applied:

-.1 the lifejackets and the immersion suits required by 4.4.1.2.1 may be stowed at the embarkation station;

-.2 adequate means of illumination complying with 4.4.1.2.2 shall also illuminate the area of water where the liferaft is to be embarked;

-.3 the embarkation ladder or other means of embarkation as required by 4.4.1.2.3 may be stowed at the embarkation station; and

-.4 notwithstanding the requirements in 6.8.3.2, the painter shall be long enough to reach the relevant embarkation station.
+- .4 an embarkation ladder or other means of embarkation enabling descent to the water in a controlled manner as per 2.3.7.
+A knotted rope shall not be acceptable for this purpose. - 4.4.1.3 With regard to the distance between the embarkation station and stowage location of the remotely located liferafts (refer to 4.4.1.1), the embarkation station shall be so ar ranged that the requirements of 2.4.1.3 can be satisfied. - 4.4.1.4 Exceptionally, the embarkation station and stowage position of the liferaft (remotely located liferafts) may be located on different decks provided the liferaft can be launched from the stowage deck using the attached painter to relocate it to the embarkation ladder positioned on the other deck (traversing a stairway between different decks with the liferaft carried by crew members is not acceptable). - 4.4.1.5 Notwithstanding 4.4.1.2, where the exceptional cases mentioned in 4.4.1.4 exist, the following provisions shall be applied: - .1 the lifejackets and the immersion suits required by 4.4.1.2.1 may be stowed at the em-barkation station; - .2 adequate means of illumination complying with 4.4.1.2.2 shall also illuminate the area of water where the liferaft is to be embarked; - .3 the embarkation ladder or other means of embarkation as required by 4.4.1.2.3 may be stowed at the embarkation station; and - .4 notwithstanding the requirements in 6.8.3.2, the painter shall be long enough to reach the relevant embarkation station.

-4.4.1.6 The length of the embarkation ladder used to board this liferaft (remotely located liferaft) shall be calculated by applying an adverse list of 20° , to the loading condition taken from the approved loading manual which gives the lightest draft at the embarkation station.